rehos/aws-cdk-pipelines-cross-region-issue/README.md

 This CDK application deploys a pipeline (call it A) into an account (000000000000) in eu-central-1 which in turn deploys another pipeline in a tenant account (111111111111) in the same region.
 The pipeline (call it T) in the tenant account has a cross region deployment and requires a cross region support stack.
 Because of that the application A should also deploy a cross region support stack to deploy the cross region support stack for the tenant account.

 After running `npx cdk synth` you can see the problem.
 Open the file `cdk.out/cross-region-stack-000000000000:us-east-1.template.json`.
 The KMS Key policy and the bucket resource policy reference roles in `eu-central-1` instead of `us-east-1`.
+Also the action in the pipeline that deploys the cross region stack for the tenant references the wrong regin in the role names.
 This results in permissions error during deployment.

 ```json
 {